 At some centers, transplant candidates must demonstrate that they have quit smoking and/or overusing alcohol for a period of time (such as 4 to 6 months) before they are considered for placement on a transplant waiting list.

 In carefully selected people, a heart transplant can be very successful.
-About 87 out of 100 people who have a heart transplant survive for at least one year.
-About 50 out of 100 survive 10 years.
-1
+About 8 out of 10 people who have a heart transplant survive for at least 5 years.footnote 1

 Risks from heart transplant include: